✨Thank you for taking the time to consider a contribution!✨

 Statamic isn’t FOSS

 Statamic is not "Free Open Source Software".
 It is proprietary open source software.
-The code is open, you can use it for free, but but there are limitations to how to you can modify or redistribute it.
+The code is open, you can use it for free, but there are limitations to how you can modify or redistribute it.
 Everything in this and our other repos on Github — including community-contributed code — is the property of Statamic.
 Here are the limitations: